 Israel Railways – Enjoy your journey!

 Israel Railways is a government-owned company responsible for transporting passengers and cargo all over the country.
-At Israel Railways, our goal is to make connections, between cities and settlements, and between people and communities.
+At Israel Railways, our goal is to connect: cities and settlements as well as people and communities.
 We're passionate about opening up diverse possibilities and new social and economic opportunities for employment, education, culture, leisure and entertainment.
-We see it as our mission to improve people's quality of life by reducing travel distances and making it easier, safer, faster and more convenient to move from one place to another.
+We see it as our mission to improve people's quality of life by reducing travel duration and making it easier, safer, faster and more comfortable to ride from one place to another.

 Customers are the center of what we do